selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 Forward logs to log server.
 If it's unavailable, do not loose messages, but preserve and and send later.
 Handle multi-line messages correctly.

 Additional goals:
-* server reconfiguration is not required for new log files, client reconfiguration is sufficiet
+* server reconfiguration is not required for new log files, client reconfiguration is sufficient
 * forwarding of all log files with name matching wildcard, saved separately on server with same names

 Only Linux servers are used.

 ## Choise of software

 Why use syslog in our days?
-We have elastic beats, logstash, systemd-journal-remote and a lto mode new shiny technologies?
+We have elastic beats, logstash, systemd-journal-remote and a lot more of new shiny technologies?

 * It is standard for logging in POSIX-like systems
 Some software, like haproxy, uses only syslog.
 So you can not completely eliminate it